Factorio-Access/Factorio-Access-Launcher/README.md

 Rotation Note 3: To rotate the vanilla cursor, which is separate, press SHIFT + R.

-Picker tool: For a detected entity, SHIFT + Q. This brings to hand more of the selected entity's item form, if you have it in your inventory.
+Smart pippette/picker tool: For a selected entity, Q, with an empty hand.
+This brings to hand more of the selected entity's item form, if you have it in your inventory.

 Nudge building by one tile: CONTROL + SHIFT + DIRECTION, where the direction is one of W A S D.